Plumbing Jobs for the Experts

-While there are plenty of simple fixes you can do on your own, it’s safer and cheaper the let a professional handle the more serious plumbing repairs.
+While there are plenty of simple fixes you can do on your own, it’s safer and cheaper the let a professional handle the more severe plumbing repairs.

 Gas leaks are the most dangerous type of problem to try to handle on your own.
 When it comes to working with gas, it’s critical to let a professional handle it.